Apsod/trustpipe/README.md

 VOLUME /input
 VOLUME /output
 COPY process.sh .
+COPY process.py .
 ENTRYPOINT ["/process.sh"]
 ```

-where `process.sh` essentially uses pandoc to convert from epub to plain text.
-However, the specification looks like this:
+where `process.py` uses pandoc to convert epub to plain text and wrap it as a json document, and `process.sh` uses `parallel` to run `process.py` over all epub files in the `/input` folder.

 ```
 name: litteraturbanken
 kind: process
 depends_on:
   input:
-    ref: git@ighub.com:apsod/litbank.git#small:ingest
+    ref: git@ighub.com:apsod/trustpipe.git#main:example/ingest
 ```

-Here, we specify that this task depends on another task (specified by a repo, subpath, and branch), namely the above ingest task.
+Here, we specify that this task depends on another task (specified by a ref), namely the above ingest task.
 We also specify that the local **name** of this task is `input`.

 When we run

 ```
-trustpipe run git@github.com:apsod/litbank.git#small:process
+trustpipe run git@github.com:apsod/trustpipe.git#main:example/process
 ```

 Trustpipe does the following:

-1. Pulls the process-subrepo
+- Pulls the process-subrepo
-2. Identifies that this depends on a separate ingest-subrepo
+- Identifies that this depends on a separate ingest-subrepo
-3. Pulls the ingest-subrepo
+- Pulls the ingest-subrepo
-4. Builds an runs the ingest task.
-Mounting the host path specified by `datastore` to the internal container path specified by the task specification (default: `/output`)
+- Builds an runs the ingest task.
-5. When/if the ingest task has finished (without errors), it runs the process task.
-Mounting the host path of the ingest task output to `/input` (read-only), and the host path specified by `datastore` to `/output`
+- When/if the ingest task has finished (without errors), it runs the process task.

+Trustpipe handles mounting of directories so that the output folders of required tasks are mounted into the corresponding input folders of the running task.

-Depdencies that have already been run are not rerun, and a task can have several dependencies:
+The scheduler ensures that dependencies are run in order, and only once, regardless of how many tasks depend on them.
+A task can also have several dependencies.
 For example, a task with the following specification:

 ```